jspecify/jspecify/docs/spec.rst

       that class.
 Its builder will have an element type whose `nullness operator <#nullness-operator>`__ is ``UNSPECIFIED``.
 Without this
       special case, ``builder.add(objectUnionNull)`` would pass the
-      subtyping check in the `most convenient
+      subtyping check in the `some-world <#multiple-worlds>`__ version.
-      world <#multiple-worlds>`__.
-This would happen even though we have enough information to know that the parameter to ``add`` is universally null-exclusive — even in the most convenient world.
-      The special case here makes that subtyping check fail.
+      This would happen even though we have enough information to know that the parameter to ``add`` is universally null-exclusive, regardless of world.
+The special case here makes that subtyping check fail, as desired.

 -  Otherwise, replace ``V`` with the result of applying the nullness operator of ``V`` to ``Aᵢ``.